How-To Guides

 Running a Private LLM with Ollama: Keep Your Data Off the Cloud Entirely

-Every prompt you send to GPT-4 or Claude travels to a third-party data center, gets processed on shared infrastructure, and creates a record you don’t control.
+Every prompt you send to GPT-4 or Claude travels to a third-party data center, gets processed on shared infrastructure you don’t control, and creates a record governed by retention policies you didn’t write.
 For executives handling M&A term sheets, board materials, or financial projections, that’s a liability — not a feature.
+The vendors aren’t malicious, but the threat model doesn’t care about intent.
+It cares about what happens when the vendor’s systems are compromised, when their policies change, or when a regulator subpoenas data you thought was private.

-Ollama is an open-source local LLM runtime that lets you run models like Meta’s Llama 3.1, Mistral AI’s Mistral, and Alibaba’s Qwen directly on your hardware.
-It handles model downloading, quantization, memory management, and exposes a local API that’s compatible with the OpenAI API format — which means any tool that talks to GPT-4 can talk to Ollama with a one-line config change.
+Ollama is an open-source local LLM runtime that lets you run models like Meta’s Llama 3.1, Mistral AI’s Mistral, Alibaba’s Qwen 2.5, and Microsoft’s Phi-3 directly on your hardware.
+It handles model downloading, quantization (reducing precision to fit in RAM without major quality loss), memory management, and exposes a local HTTP API that’s compatible with the OpenAI API format — which means any tool that talks to GPT-4 can talk to Ollama with a one-line config change.
+That compatibility is the single most important design decision in the project because it means you don’t have to rewrite your agent stack to swap in local inference.

 According to Gartner’s 2025 Emerging Tech Report on AI Infrastructure, 38% of enterprises are now evaluating on-device LLM deployments for sensitive workloads, up from 12% in 2024.
-The shift isn’t about cost savings — it’s about data sovereignty.
+The shift isn’t about cost savings (cloud API pricing is still cheaper per token) — it’s about data sovereignty.
+For a CFO handling pre-earnings financials or a general counsel reviewing M&A documents, the cloud cost advantage doesn’t matter if the data can’t legally go there.
+Stanford HAI’s 2025 AI Index showed on-device inference costs dropped 90% between 2022 and 2025 driven primarily by Apple Silicon, and the trend line is still accelerating.

 Installation takes about two minutes.
-If you’re on a Mac (which every beeeowl hardware deployment is), Homebrew is the fastest path:
+If you’re on a Mac (which every beeeowl hardware deployment is), Homebrew is the fastest path.
+We standardize on Homebrew installation across all beeeowl deployments because it integrates with our existing package management and update workflow.

 # Install Ollama via Homebrew